 Is Selling Sunset Real Or Scripted?
 How The Netflix Series Is Edited

-Selling Sunset details the dramatic lives of the estate agents working at The Oppenheim Group in LA – but is the Netflix series real or scripted?
+Selling Sunset details the lavish lives of the estate agents working at The Oppenheim Group in LA – but is the Netflix series real or scripted?

 Chrishell spoke to TMZ during the first series about how accurate the scandals really are, admitting a few things are “amped up for the show” but it’s not scripted.